andrea-astu/proxy-sessions/README.md

 ## Parser

-In proxy_with_middle, there are two empty functions that can alter the payload sent from server to client (server_parser_func) and from client to server (client_parser_func).
+In session_logic/parsers.py, there are two empty functions that can alter the payload sent from server to client (server_parser_func) and from client to server (client_parser_func).
 Feel free to write some code inside these functions if you want the proxy to regulate the messages sent between client and server.

 **Note**: the functions accept a parameter ("message") that represents the payload; make sure they return the same type of payload as the received message.